mbaumer/us_hep_funding/docs/_states/NJ.md

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-This district received no NSF MPS grants from 2012-2016
+In the past 6 years, this district has received: $151,144.00 in NSF MPS grants.
+                                   Amount ($)
+Institution                  Year
+RAMAPO COLLEGE OF NEW JERSEY 2016      151144
 ```
 ---
 <a name="NJ-06"></a>
 [Back to top](#top)
-## NJ-06 -- Rep. Frank Pallone (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NJ-06)
+## NJ-06 -- Rep. Frank Pallone, Jr. (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NJ-06)
 ### Committees
-Frank Pallone is the #1 Democrat on the House Committee on Energy and Commerce
+Frank Pallone, Jr. is the #1 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
-In the past 5 years, this district has received: $3,257,000.00 in SC HEP grants.
+In the past 6 years, this district has received: $3,780,000.00 in SC HEP grants.
                                                          Amount ($)
 Institution                                        Year
 Institute of Electrical and Electronics Enginee...
 2016       50000
 RUTGERS UNIVERSITY, NEW BRUNSWICK                  2012      658000
                                                    2013      434000
 Rutgers, State University of New Jersey - New B...
 2016      885000
+                                                   2017      523000
 Rutgers, The State University of New Jersey        2014      750000
 Rutgers, The State University of New Jersey - N...
 2015      480000
 ```
 ### SC Contracts
 ```
-In the past 5 years, this district has received: $167,221.95 in SC contracts.
+In the past 6 years, this district has received: $167,221.95 in SC contracts.
                                                                 Amount ($)
 vendorname                                         fiscal_year
 INSTITUTE OF ELECTRICAL AND ELECTRONICS ENGINEE...
 2012           29875.00